Mortgage Q&A: “How to get a wholesale mortgage rate?”

 Wholesale mortgage rates are typically considerably cheaper than their retail counterparts, though it’s never a guarantee.

-Mortgage brokers work as middlemen between homeowners and banks and mortgage lenders.
+Mortgage brokers work as middlemen (and women) between homeowners and mortgage lenders.

 Wholesale Mortgage Rates Come with Associated Rebates or Costs

-If there is a cost associated with the interest rate, the borrower will have to pay to obtain the rate by paying upfront costs, known as mortgage discount points.
+If there is a cost associated with the interest rate, the borrower will have to pay mortgage discount points to obtain that rate.

 Wholesale Channel Might Not Offer the Best Pricing

 - Wholesale mortgage rates may not be lower